sujanbalami/Balami_et_al_2025_Fungi_Meta-analysis/README.md

 *Corresponding author: Prof. Liang Song, Email: songliang@xtbg.ac.cn

-To run the provided R script (R_..), please download the script and follow the accompanying instructions.
+To run the provided R script (R_meta_analysis.qmd), please download the script and follow the accompanying instructions.
 The data files are available on Figshare under the identifier 10.6084/m9.figshare.30968581.